Demonic-code/checkMCNames/README.md

-# getName
+# checkMCNames
 Make a list of minecraft names you want to know if are available.
-The code will make a list of the names that are available or will be in the future based on your list.
+The code checks the list of available names and compiles them in another txt file.

 Step 1.
 - Make sure you have the requirements install.